idmn/wfindr/README.md

 -   Unknown letter is denoted by dot `"."`.
 -   Dot may be followed by regex `{...}` repetition quantifier.
 Namely, `.{n}` means exactly n unknown letters, `.{n,}` - n or more, `.{n, m}` - from n to m.
--   Asterisk `*` denotes unkonwn number of unknown letters.
+-   Asterisk `*` denotes unknown number of unknown letters.

 Then pass this pattern to a `find_word` function.
 Examples: